On propagation of regularities and evolution of radius of analyticity in the solution of the fifth order KdV-BBM model: Introduction

 Note that, a function in the Gevrey class $G^{\sigma, s}$ is a restriction to the real axis of a function analytic on a symmetric strip of width $2\sigma$.
 Hence, our interest is to prove the well-posedness result for the IVP \eqref{5kdvbbm} for given data in $G^{\sigma, s}$ for appropriate $s$ and analyse how $\sigma =\sigma(t)$ evolves in time.

-Now we are in position to state the main results of this work.
+Now we are in position to state the main results of the second part of this work.
 The first result deals with the local existence of the IVP \eqref{5kdvbbm} for given data in the usual Gevrey space $G^{\sigma, s}(\R)$ and reads as follows.

 \begin{theorem} Let $s\geq 1$, $\sigma>0$ and $\eta_0\in G^{\sigma, s}(\R)$ be given.
 Then there exist a time $T =T(\|\eta_0\|_{ G^{\sigma, s}}>0$ and $\eta\in C([0, T]; G^{\sigma, s})$ satisfying the IVP \eqref{5kdvbbm}.